Jul. 28— Aug. 6, 2023

 About the Festival

-The Redfish Music Festival (named after the Redfish Rocks Marine Reserve) hosts a week long music festival the first week of August on the beautiful southern Oregon coast in Port Orford, Oregon.
+The Redfish Music Festival (named after the Redfish Rocks Marine Reserve) hosts a week long music festival based in Port Orford the first week of August on the beautiful southern coast.
 The Festival was designed by musician Fritz Gearhart to include public concerts and an intensive week of classical music training for students studying violin, viola and cello.
 In residence for the week, a faculty of internationally renowned artists will work with our students and perform in festival concerts.
-The Redfish Music Festival also presents concerts throughout the winter and spring bringing quality classical music to the south coast region of Oregon.
+The Redfish Music Festival also presents concerts through the winter and spring bringing quality classical music to the southern Oregon and northern California coast.

 THE STUDENTS

-The summer festival hosts chamber ensembles comprised of college students (age 18 and up) and high school students (age 16 and up).
+The summer festival hosts chamber ensembles comprised of both high school and college students (age 14 and up).
 Students will be housed at the oceanfront Castaway Motel.
 Ensembles will receive daily coaching in small ensembles, attend all of our festival concerts, take part in private lessons and additional workshops with our artist-faculty, and finally, combine together to form a string orchestra at the final concert.

 THE VENUES

-Concerts and open teaching events will be held in various locations within the charming coastal towns of Port Orford, Bandon and Langlois.
-Venues include Zion Lutheran Church in Port Orford, the Port Orford Public Library, the Bandon Sprague Theater, the Crescent City Cultural Center and the unique Langlois Cheese Factory event space.
-The festival also features some outdoor events including a live concert at the oceanfront Castaway Motel.
+Concerts and open teaching events will be held in various locations within the charming coastal towns of Port Orford, Bandon, Langlois, North Bend, Gold Beach and Crescent City, CA. Venues include Zion Lutheran Church in Port Orford, the Port Orford Public Library, the Bandon Sprague Theater, the Crescent City Cultural Center and the unique Langlois Cheese Factory event space.
+The festival also features some outdoor events including a concert at the oceanfront Castaway Motel.

 THE MUSIC